Love Marriage (2025 film): Plot

 Ambika's father takes her back home, where a verbal argument erupts, initiated by Ram's uncle.
-Ambika's father, Kolappalur Thangavelu, stands up for Ambika, stating that she is more important to him than any caste or relatives.
-The argument escalates, and Ram's father challenges to marry his son within the next 30 days.
+Ambika's father stands up for Ambika, stating that she is more important to him than any caste or relatives.
+The argument escalates and Ram's father challenges to marry his son within the next 30 days.
 However, as they leave Kolappalur, Ram sees Radha and realizes she's the right girl for him.
 He stops the car and informs his parents that he wants to marry Radha and is willing to wait until she's ready.
 Initially, Ram's relatives object, but he convinces them that he won't marry just to fulfill societal pressures.
-Instead, he'll marry the woman he desires, and that woman is Radha.
+Instead, he'll marry the woman he desires and that woman is Radha.
 Ram individually returns to Radha's house and proposes to her, promising to wait for her as long as she needs.
-Radha, who loves Ram, happily agrees, and after three years, they get married with the blessings of their relatives.
+Radha, who loves Ram happily agrees and after three years, they get married with the blessings of their relatives.
 Additionally, Ambika's love with Gowtham is also accepted.